ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 Notifications take priority over the visualiser.
 Once notifications are cleared visualiser will continue.

+Removed in release 27.
+There are issues with it in android 11 and 12.
+Not alot of people are using it including myself to justify further development.

 ###### Modes
 1. rgb, the hue is changed according to the waveform
 2. glow, the lightness of the colour is changed according to the waveform, It will use the colour you selected in the colorwheel tab.